Between vintage and modern

 At Cervejaria Ramiro, Ribadouro and Nunes Real Marisqueira.

 Ginja is a red fruit that looks like a cherry.
-It serves as the basis for a bittersweet liqueur that became a symbol of Lisbon and is sold in small grocery stores and specialized stores.
+It’s used as the basis for a bittersweet liqueur that became a symbol of Lisbon and is sold in small groceries and specialized stores.